DeepRegNet/DeepReg/docs/source/demo/readme_template.md

 ### Download data

-Please execute the following command to download the data and pre-trained model.
+Please execute the following command to download and pre-process the data and pre-trained model.

 ```bash
 python demos/name/demo_data.py